 Step 4.
 On-Page SEO

-Pages and pages could be written about how to optimize your content and do on-page SEO, but it basically comes down to two things—making sure that all of your tags and images are optimized for your keywords, and making sure that your pages contain valuable, original, keyword-focused content.
+Pages and pages could be written about how to optimize your content and do on-page SEO, but it basically comes down to two things—making sure that your page structure (including HTML elements) is optimized for your keywords, and making sure that your site contains valuable, original, keyword-focused content.

 It’s important to use semantic HTML for markup because it tells Google what the content on your site actually means and how it should be prioritized.
 This helps Google crawl and evaluate your website more accurately, and gives their algorithm a better understanding of your website’s value.